mohammed-dhabaab/blogmors/README.md

 ## 🎫 Dependencies

-- You can check package.json file for the project dependencies
+- You can check the package.json file for the project dependencies

 ## 📥 Installation

-1. Clone th project or download the zip version of the project than unzip it
+1. Clone the project or download the zip version of the project then unzip it
 2. You need to install [node.js=20.14.0](https://www.python.org/downloads/release/python-3110/), to ensure compatibility as the project built with it
 3. Add node.js to environment variables (PATH)
-4. Use the package manager npm to install all the dependencies specified within package.json file using command line within the root directory of the project:
+4. Use the package manager npm to install all the dependencies specified within the package.json file using the command line within the root directory of the project:
    ```shell
    npm install
    ```